-The Treasury Board may authorize other exceptions to these guidelines in special circumstances.
+The Treasury Board may authorize other exceptions to these Policies and Guidelines in special circumstances.
 The minister and the president of the Treasury Board should discuss all such requests first.

 3.3.2 Salary increases

 Only a minister has the discretionary authority to award or withhold salary increases.
 Salary increases are awarded based on fully satisfactory performance.